caas-team/caas-project-monitoring/app-readme.md

 </details>

-* Additional permissions for Project-Owner, assigned from administrator within RoleTemplate:
+* The CaaS Project Owner must be assigned to the user installing the app.
+It provides the additional permissions for the project monitoring stack:

 <details>
 <summary>code snippet</summary>